-If you claim Social Security before your normal retirement age, earning a wage (including self-employment income) reduces your benefit, if you earn more than the annual limit (\$21,240 in 2023).
-Starting in the month in which you reach your normal retirement age, benefits are no longer reduced regardless of your earnings.
+If you claim Social Security before your full retirement age, earning a wage (including self-employment income) reduces your benefit by one dollar for every two dollars earned, if your wages are more than the annual limit (\$22,320 in 2024).
+Starting in the month in which you reach your full retirement age, benefits are no longer reduced regardless of your earnings.
 In addition, benefits lost to the earnings limit are not lost forever.
 At full retirement age, the Social Security Administration will recalculate your benefits and the amount of forfeited benefits can be recaptured.